Rolling Down the Yield Curve

 Rolling down the yield curve is not suitable if the yield curve is inverted or if the bond is a premium bond.
 An inverted yield curve is where the yields of a shorter duration bond are higher than the yield on a longer duration bond.
 Thus, an investor who wants to invest for only five years has no incentive to purchase a 10-year bond, as they will not receive higher yields.

-Another reason to not use the strategy is if the bond is selling at a premium.
+Another reason not to use the strategy is if the bond is selling at a premium.
 A premium bond’s value decreases as time goes on.
 Thus, an investor will not be able to roll down the yield curve and sell the bond for more than they paid for it.

 Additional Resources

-CFI offers the Commercial Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
+CFI offers the Capital Markets & Securities Analyst (CMSA®) certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful:

 0 search results for ‘